 The WiFi-controlled voltage controller and the PID controller simulation collectively underscore the ongoing efforts to enhance efficiency, safety, and personalized care within the realm of diabetes management.
 These technological advancements not only contribute to the optimization of insulin delivery systems but also have the potential to reshape our understanding of glucose and insulin dynamics, fostering a new era of precision medicine in the treatment of diabetes.

-Key Words: Diabetes; Hyperglycemia; Insulin; Micropump; Closed loop systems; AI automation
+Key Words: Diabetes; Hyperglycemia; Insulin; Micropump; Closed loop systems; Artificial intelligence automation

 Medanki S, Dommati N, Bodapati HH, Katru VNSK, Moses G, Komaraju A, Donepudi NS, Yalamanchili D, Sateesh J, Turimerla P. Artificial intelligence powered glucose monitoring and controlling system: Pumping module.
 World J Exp Med 2024; In press